-Normal day-to-day activities' include everyday things like eating, washing, walking, and going shopping.
+- 'Normal day-to-day activities' include everyday things like eating, washing, walking, and going shopping.

-It is important to note that staff are under no obligation to disclose the nature of their disability.
-However, disclosures can assist departments in offering effective workplace adjustments and any additional support required.
+It is important to note that staff are under no obligation to declare the nature of their disability.
+However, declarations can assist departments in offering effective workplace adjustments and any additional support required.

-It is necessary for us to have as much information as possible about the number of disabled people employed and their impairments to enable us as an employer to assess the effectiveness of the provision we make for disabled staff and anticipate any adjustments which may be needed.
+It is necessary for us to have as much information as possible about the number of disabled people employed and their needs to enable us as an employer to assess the effectiveness of the provision we make for disabled staff and anticipate any adjustments which may be needed.
 When people declare a disability we record it on their confidential personnel record so that we can understand what proportion of employees have declared a disability.
 The information is treated confidentially and will not be disclosed to a third party without prior consent by the individual.

 1 in 25 staff at Warwick declared a disability, equivalent to 4.6% of the workforce (sector average is 5%), but according to the Papworth Trust (2018) 18% of the working age (16 - 64 years) population in the UK have a disability.
-As such, we are keen to increase disclosure rates and encourage staff to declare any disabilities to thier line manager and/or HR.
+As such, we are keen to increase declaration rates and encourage staff to declare any disabilities to their line manager and/or HR.
 If you, or someone you line manage, require workplace adjustments the Disability Framework will guide you through the implementation process.

 The statistics and infographic above are from our Equality Monitoring Annual Report, which you can find on the Data and Reports webpage.